 Having a plan of what you eat today, plus the food available, will help you avoid binges or turning to junk food when hunger hits you.

 Once you have a list of meals you like, continue to the next step.

 Step 5.
 Your Stomach is Not Meant to be Full

 Your stomach will let you know when your body is hungry and needs energy.

 But your stomach is not designed to be filled with endless quantities of food at one time.

-Eat up to 2/3 fill of your stomach.
+Eat up to two-thirds of your stomach’s capacity.

 If you eat a moderate amount every few hours, you will be shocked at how much your body will transform.

-You just need to give your body a chance to recover from the excess processed food and amount that we usually ask the body to deal with.
+You need to give your body a chance to recover from the excess processed food and the amount that we usually ask the body to deal with.

 The stomach is not built for a thanksgiving dinner every meal of every day.